Made a brilliant second-half save to deny van Persie on what was a far quieter afternoon that he might have anticipated.

 Rarely ventured beyond the half-way line but comfortably did his day job of shackling Arshavin and Bendtner.

 Fine display by the left-back.
 Handled Walcott as well as anyone all season to cut off a crucial supply line for the visitors.

-'There's only one Ryan Shawcross', chanted the Stoke fans throughout and it is easy to see why he is such a favorite here with a commanding display.
-Organized the defense superbly and always in the right place at the right time.
+'There's only one Ryan Shawcross', chanted the Stoke fans throughout and it is easy to see why he is such a favourite here with a commanding display.
+Organised the defence superbly and always in the right place at the right time.

 Got pulled out of position by Arsenal's slick passing early on but settled down to form a formidable defensive barrier with Shawcross before limping off in the 51st minute with what looked like a knee injury.
 Appeared to be struck in the face by Song's elbow.